sedostheatre/sedos.co.uk/input/venues/bridewell.md

 ---
 title: The Bridewell Theatre
-DocumentTitle: Bridewell Theatre | Sedos is the resident theatre company at this central London venue
+metaTitle: Bridewell Theatre | Sedos is the resident theatre company at this central London venue
 metaDescription: Sedos has been the resident company at the Bridewell Theatre since 2012, performing most of its London season at the venue